simplesamlphp/simplesamlphp.github.io/download/index.md

 ## Debian package

 SimpleSAMLphp is available as a Debian package.
 You can therefore install it with apt-get, but bear in mind that the version available in Debian stable might be outdated.
-Therefore, **we don't recommend using the Debian package**.
+Since Debian backports security fixes, it is fine to use the version you may get with apt-get, but you will miss the latest features.